dwyl/learn-tape/front-end-with-tape.md

 global.document = DOM.window.document;
 ```

-this takes the `document` from the DOM object
+:arrow_up: This takes the `document` from the DOM object
 and makes it globally available
-in the current node environment,
+in the current node environment.
-this means that when we require in our `script.js`
+This means that when we require in our `script.js`
 file it won't error due to `document` being undefined,
 because it is defined
 with the DOM we just made!